|

-If you are not sure if you will be a Large Quantity Generator for 2009, I suggest you send us your 2009 hazardous waste manifests to review your status.
+If you are not sure if you will be a Large Quantity Generator for the current year, I suggest you send us your recent hazardous waste manifests to review your status.

 Region 5 of the U. S. EPA has been very active in recent years enforcing these requirements.
 They are inspecting small companies in Illinois, particularly those that perform electroplating or make printed circuit boards.
 Within the past year, Illinois companies have been fined heavily for failure to complete the training and retain proper records.